RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 **Recommended ways to avoid hotspots for a primary key**:
 - Using a Hash of the Natural Key.
-- Swapping the Order of Columns in Keys to Promote Higher-Cardinality Attributes.
+- Swapping the Order of Columns in Keys to Promote Higher-Cardinality Attributes(columns that have a large number of distinct values).
 - Using a Universally Unique Identifier (UUID), Specifically Version 4 or Later.
 - Using Bit-Reverse Sequential Values.